jrodon/Getting-and-Cleaning-Data-Course-Project/README.md

     source('[working_directory_path]/run_analysis.R')
     ```

     a.
-This will create the "averagesHAR.csv" file in your
+This will create the "averagesHAR.txt" file in your
         working directory.

     b.
-The "averagesHAR.csv" file can be read back into R with the R
+The "averagesHAR.txt" file can be read back into R with the R
         command
     ```R
     mydata <- read.table('[file_path]/averagesHAR.txt', header = TRUE)